 Erythromycin is a prescription-only treatment that belongs to a group of medicines known as macrolide antibiotics.

-It is prescribed for a range of conditions, including chest infections like pneumonia, skin problems such as acne and rosacea, oral abscesses and sexually transmitted diseases.
-It comes as a cream, tablet, capsule, injection or a liquid that you drink.
+It is prescribed for a range of conditions, including chest infections like pneumonia, skin problems such as acne and rosacea, oral abscesses, and sexually transmitted diseases.

 What is Erythromycin 250mg used to treat?

 Erythromycin is prescribed as a treatment for a variety of conditions.
 It is commonly prescribed for: